padok-team/burrito/docs/index.md

 - Planning continuously your Terraform code and run applies if needed
 - Offering an out of the box PR/MR integration so you do not have to write CI/CD pipelines for Terraform ever again
-- Showing your state's modifications in a simple Web UI (not implemented yet)
+- Showing your state's modifications in a simple Web UI

 ## Getting started